 A new roof is an investment, do your homework!

 Is the contractor licensed?
 A licensed contractor is required by law to display their license number on all vehicles, business cards, advertising and proposals.
-Simply look in the Yellow Pages or online, if contractor is not listed or the phone number given is different than the one provided, be very careful.
+Simply look online, if contractor is not listed or the phone number given is different than the one provided, be very careful.
 Many so-called "contractors" will borrow someone else’s license and claim they are partners and in reality are just illegal contractors.
 Or maybe it’s a new company; do you really want to take a chance with a company not yet established?
 Will the qualifier or licensed roofer supervise the work?

 Does the contractor have a place of business?
 Can you go visit their office and shop should you have a problem or see if they have adequate equipment to perform your job.
 Be very careful if an address is not displayed or given as many so called contractors try to hide the fact that they operate from their house or pickup truck.
 Google Map

 Is contractor in good standing?
 Get copy of current contractor & occupational license.
 Verify license is for the roofing trade.
 Verify information by calling Miami-Dade County Contractor’s Section at (305) 375-2527 and/or the State of Florida DBPR at (305) 377-7115 or (850) 487-1395, additionally you can request from these agencies for any open complaints against contractor.

 Is contractor insured?
 Licensed contractors must have various insurances in effect at all times.
 Ask for Certificates of Insurance for Liability, Worker's Compensation & Autos.
 Verify information, some contractors will falsify these documents as these insurances are very expensive or may have been canceled.
 Do not accept a Worker’s Compensation Exemption, this simply means they don’t have insurance for workers.
 If a worker is injured on your property, they may sue you personally.
 Mainland includes its certificates with all proposals.